MGI-tech-bioinformatics/DNBelab_C_Series_scRNA-analysis-software/README.md

 4. Can I use this pipeline to analysis 10X Genomes single cell gene expression data ?

    Yes,  the read structure configure file can be found at `config/10X_3end_readstruct.json`.
 Other steps are same with the demonstration.

+5. Can I continuse to run the workflow if some errors were happended in the process?
+   Yes,  the result/symbol directory records the symbol for each step, you can delete the lastest symbol.txt file then keep the output path unchanged and run this pipeline after correct the error.

+6. Why the inflection point is inaccurate on the total count curve?
+   You can specify "main.umilow" in the configure file like "main.umilow": "1000". "main.umilow" is a numeric scalar specifying the lower bound on the total UMI count, at or below which all barcodes are assumed to correspond to empty droplets, default 1000.